CallinCeriani/blast2tree/README.md

 # Blast2Tree
-A pipeline to quickly get species identification for genomes.
+A pipeline to quickly get genus identification for genomes.
 -
 -
 -